Randle, Rose lead Knicks to win over Grizzlies

 Knicks: C Nerlens Noel, who suffered a left ankle sprain in Sunday’s win over the Rockets, was out.
 Taj Gibson started at center for New York, his third start of the season. … Randle missed his first four shots and was 1 of 7 in the first quarter. … Gibson had 12 rebounds and five blocks.

-Grizzlies: G Grayson Allen, who missed the previous two games with an injured left hand, returned to action and started. … Brooks tied his season-high with FIVE 3-pointers. …Memphis coach Taylor Jenkins was ejected with 1:20 left when he received a pair of technicals when he argued a no-call against a drive to the basket by Morant.
+Grizzlies: G Grayson Allen, who missed the previous two games with an injured left hand, returned to action and started. … Brooks tied his season-high with five 3-pointers. …Memphis coach Taylor Jenkins was ejected with 1:20 left when he received a pair of technicals arguing a no-call on a drive to the basket by Morant.
 Then Brooks got a technical 18 seconds later and Morant got two technical and he was ejected also.

 UP NEXT